arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/08c-logs-spam.md

 `index:main source:kubernetes.audit @usr.name:"system:serviceaccount:default:pod-lister"`{{copy}}

-Then click on "Analytics" in the logs view to display the log query as a metric.
+Then click on "Analytics" in the logs view to display the log query as a metric.<br/><br/>
 </details>

 ## Fix the problem